Model Trains For Beginner’s

-I’m Andy, the Model Railway Engineer, and on this blog I show how to make model railways.
-From Hornby-style train sets to stunningly realistic model railway layouts this blog is here to help.
+I’m Andy, aka the Model Railway Engineer, and on this blog I’ll show you how to make model railways.
+From Hornby-style train sets to stunningly realistic model railway layouts I’m here to help.

-On this page you’ll find my favourite tutorials guides and posts to help you get started from the huge collection of unique articles and guides published here over the years and my recommendations for the best train sets to start with.
+On this page you’ll find my favorite tutorials guides and posts from the huge collection of unique articles and guides published here over the years and my recommendations for the best train sets to start with.

 But before going further, you might be interested to know why I like model railways and why they’re so popular.

 Building a model railway is fun, challenging and rewarding.

 The longest model railway track in the world is Miniature Wunderland in Germany.
 It has an astonishing has 13,000 meters of model railway track!

 Model trains are great for beginner’s of every age, from young children to way past retirement age.
 They offer something for every lifestyle with enthusiasts from all walks of life including teachers, software engineers, physicists, actors, politicians and even Formula One drivers and pop stars.

 Enthusiasts include Tom Hanks, Rod Stewart, Peter Sellers, Pete-Waterman, Johnny Cash, Winston Churchill, David Hasselhoff & Frank Sinatra to name just a few.